polarityio/jira/README.md

 ### Jira Issue Search
 If checked, the integration will search keywords/phrases in Jira issues

-### Search for Defanged Urls
-If checked, the integration will search Defanged Urls in Jira issues

 ### Reduce Search Fuzziness
 If checked, the integration will return fewer results with more of an exact string match on your entities.